hashicorp/terraform-provider-aws/website/docs/r/config_remediation_configuration.html.markdown

 * `name` - (Required) The name of the attribute.
 * `resource_value` - (Optional) The value is dynamic and changes at run-time.
 * `static_value` - (Optional) The value is static and does not change at run-time.

+The `execution_controls` block supports:

+The value is either a dynamic (resource) value or a static value.
+You must select either a dynamic value or a static value.

+* `ssm_controls` - (Required) This object is described below.

+The `ssm_controls` block supports:

+The value is either a dynamic (resource) value or a static value.
+You must select either a dynamic value or a static value.

+* `concurrent_execution_rate_percentage` - (Optional) The maximum percentage of remediation actions allowed to run in parallel on the non-compliant resources for that specific rule.
+The default value is 10%.
+* `error_percentage` - (Optional) The percentage of errors that are allowed before SSM stops running automations on non-compliant resources for that specific rule.
+The default is 50%.

 ## Attributes Reference